nalgeon/tryxinyminutes/try/go/index.md

 - [Golang University 201](https://www.youtube.com/playlist?list=PLEcwzBXTPUE_5m_JaMXmGEFgduH8EsuTs) steps it up a notch, explaining important techniques like testing, web services, and APIs
 - [Golang University 301](https://www.youtube.com/playlist?list=PLEcwzBXTPUE8KvXRFmmfPEUmKoy9LfmAf) dives into more advanced topics like the Go scheduler, implementation of maps and channels, and optimization techniques

-Stay up to date on Go with the [Applied Go Weekly Newsletter](https://newsletter.appliedgo.net?utm_source=codapi).
-Articles, projects, tips, and more.
+If you want to stay up to date on Go, read the [Applied Go Weekly Newsletter](https://newsletter.appliedgo.net?utm_source=codapi).

-Go Mobile adds support for mobile platforms (Android and iOS).
-You can write all-Go native mobile apps or write a library that contains bindings from a Go package, which can be invoked via Java (Android) and Objective-C (iOS).
-Check out the [Go Mobile page](https://github.com/golang/go/wiki/Mobile) for more information.